 Sampling for ML Sampling for ML has been extensively studied in the literature.
-Typically, the sampling is optimized for a specific type of model, such as linear regression [17, 22, 30, 34, 36-38, 41, 47], logistic regression [62, 100], clustering [42, 56], Kernel matrices [49, 76], point processes [67], and Gaussian mixture model [70].
-Woodruf [102] overviews sketching techniques for least squares and low rank approximation.
-Zombie [16] employs a clustering-based active learning technique for training approximate models, but does not offer any error guarantees.
+Typically, the sampling is optimized for a specific type of model, such as linear regression [22, 27, 34, 37, 39-41, 44, 48], logistic regression [63, 102], clustering [45, 56], Kernel matrices [49, 78], point processes [68], scatter plot visualizations [85], and Gaussian mixture model [71].
+Woodruf [104] overviews sketching techniques for least squares and low rank approximation.
+Zombie [20] employs a clustering-based active learning technique for training approximate models, but does not offer any error guarantees.
 In contrast, BLINKML offers probabilistic error guarantees for any MLE-based model.
-Cohen [30] studies uniform sampling for ML, but for only linear regression.
-Bottou [25] and Shalev-Shwartz [91] study the optimization errors.
+Cohen [34] studies uniform sampling for ML, but for only linear regression.
+Bottou [30] and Shalev-Shwartz [93] study the optimization errors.
+Database Learning combines sampling and ML to enable the DBMS to continuously improve [87].

-Hyperparameter Optimization Automatic hyperparameter optimization (i.e., AutoML) has been pursued by AutoWeka [97], auto-sklearn [43], and Google's Cloud AutoML [2].
-These techniques have typically taken a Bayesian approach to hyperparameter optimization [90].
-The ML community has also studied how to optimize deep neural networks [20, 21, 71].
+Hyperparameter Optimization Automatic hyperparameter optimization (i.e., AutoML) has been pursued by AutoWeka [99], auto-sklearn [46], and Google's Cloud AutoML [2].
+These techniques have typically taken a Bayesian approach to hyperparameter optimization [92].
+The ML community has also studied how to optimize deep neural networks [25, 26, 72].
 What BLINKML offers is orthogonal to these hyperparameter optimization methods, since BLINKML speeds up the individual model training via approximation, while hyperparameter optimization methods focus on finding an optimal sequence of hyperparameters to test.

-Feature Selection Choosing a relevant set of features is an important task in ML [26, 51].
-Feature selection can either be performed before training a final model [57] or during model training relying on sparsity-inducing models [78, 104].
-One approach to accelerate feature selection is preprocessing the data in advance [106].
+Feature Selection Choosing a relevant set of features is an important task in ML [31, 51].
+Feature selection can either be performed before training a final model [59] or during model training relying on sparsity-inducing models [80, 106].
+One approach to accelerate feature selection is preprocessing the data in advance [109].
 BLINKML can be used in conjunction with these methods.

 DBMS-Inspired Optimization A salient feature of database systems is their declarative interface (SQL) and the resulting optimization opportunities.
 These ideas have been applied to speed up ML workloads.
-SystemML [24, 40, 48] ScalOps [101], Pig latin [80], and KeystoneML [95] propose high-level ML languages for automatic parallelization and materialization, as well as easier programming.
-Hamlet [65] and others [64, 89] avoid expensive denormalizations.
-Hemingway [81], MLBase [61], and TuPAQ [94] automatically choose an optimal plan for a given ML workload.
-SciDB [59, 96], MADLib [29, 55], and RIOT [109] exploit in-database computing.
-Kumar et al. [63] uses a model selection management system to unify feature engineering [15], algorithm selection, and parameter tuning.
-NoScope [58], tKDC [46], and NSH [83] speed up the prediction at the cost of more preprocessing.
+SystemML [29, 43] Pig latin [82], and KeystoneML [97] propose high-level ML languages for automatic parallelization and materialization, as well as easier programming.
+Hamlet [66] and others [65, 91] avoid expensive denormalizations.
+Hemingway [83] and Tu-PAQ [96] automatically choose an optimal plan for a given ML workload.
+SciDB [98], MADLib [55], and RIOT [112] exploit in-database computing.
+Kumar et al. [64] uses a model selection management system to unify feature engineering [19], algorithm selection, and parameter tuning.
+No-Scope [61] and NSH [84] speed up the prediction at the cost of more preprocessing.